Cheryl-Lau/Cheryl-Lau.github.io/contact.md

 * "Si Ching" (思晴) are two Chinese characters that join together as a name.
 No, it's not "Si Lau".
 * It is conventional in Hong Kong to keep the two words separate, so not "Si-Ching" or "Siching".
 * Both "Cheryl" and "Si Ching" are first names.
 The latter is not a middle name.
-* Both my English and Chinese names were given at birth.
+* Both names were given at birth.
 I did not name myself, in case you wonder.